 or

-(b) any person (not being a person to whom the direction applies otherwise than in accordance with this paragraph) who is in the State for any reason touching, concerning, arising out of or connected with the construction, operation or maintenance of a pipeline, or is in, on, above, below or in the vicinity of a vessel, aircraft, structure or installation, or equipment or other property, that is in the State for a reason of that kind,
+(b) any person (not being a person to whom the direction applies in accordance with paragraph (a)) who is in the State for any reason touching, concerning, arising out of or connected with the construction, operation or maintenance of a pipeline, or is in, on, above, below or in the vicinity of a vessel, aircraft, structure or installation, or equipment or other property, that is in the State for a reason of that kind,

-and, where a direction so expressed is given, the direction shall be deemed to apply to each person included in that specified class or to each person who is in the State as mentioned in paragraph (b), as the case may be.
+and, where a direction so expressed is given, the direction is taken to apply to each person included in that specified class or to each person who is in the State as mentioned in paragraph (b), as the case may be.

-(3) Where a direction under this section applies to a licensee and to a person referred in subsection (2)(a), the licensee shall cause a copy of the instrument by which the direction was given to be given to that other person or to be exhibited at a prominent position at a place in the State frequented by that other person.
+(3) Where a direction under this section applies to a licensee and to a person referred in subsection (2)(a), the licensee must cause a copy of the instrument by which the direction was given to be given to that other person or to be exhibited at a prominent position at a place in the State frequented by that other person.

 Penalty: a fine of $5 000.

-(4) Where a direction under this section applies to a licensee and to a person referred to in subsection (2)(b), the licensee shall cause a copy of the instrument by which the direction was given to be exhibited at a prominent position at a place in the State.
+(4) Where a direction under this section applies to a licensee and to a person referred to in subsection (2)(b), the licensee must cause a copy of the instrument by which the direction was given to be exhibited at a prominent position at a place in the State.

 Penalty: a fine of $5 000.

-(5) Where a direction under this section applies to a licensee and to a person referred to in subsection (2)(b), the Minister may, by notice in writing given to the licensee, require the licensee to cause to be displayed at such places in the State, and in such manner, as are specified in the notice, copies of the instrument by which the direction was given, and the licensee shall comply with that requirement.
+(5) Where a direction under this section applies to a licensee and to a person referred to in subsection (2)(b), the Minister may, by notice in writing given to the licensee, require the licensee to cause to be displayed at such places in the State, and in such manner, as are specified in the notice, copies of the instrument by which the direction was given, and the licensee must comply with that requirement.

 Penalty: a fine of $5 000.

-(6) A direction under this section has effect and shall be complied with notwithstanding any previous direction under this section.
+(6) A direction under this section has effect and must be complied with notwithstanding any previous direction under this section.

 (7) Section 67(1a) and (1b) applies in relation to directions made under this section in like manner as that section applies to the regulations.

-(8) A direction under this section has effect and shall be complied with notwithstanding anything in the regulations.
+(8) A direction under this section has effect and must be complied with notwithstanding anything in the regulations.

-(9) A person to whom a direction is given, or to whom a direction is expressed to apply, shall comply with the direction.
+(9) A person to whom a direction is given, or to whom a direction is expressed to apply, must comply with the direction.

 Penalty: a fine of $10 000.